 Who is Considered as An Obese Person?
 An Obese person is one who has too much body fat and thus has a negative effect on their health.
 A person is considered obese when they have a weight over 20% of their ideal body weight.
 On the other hand, one may consider body mass index.
 Body mass index, ...
 Read Article

 Article Overview: Environmental factors, lifestyle preferences, and cultural environment play major roles in the increasing prevalence of childhood obesity worldwide.
 By following the guidelines on the basis of ayurvedic fundamentals, parents can effectively manage their child's obesity.
 Read Article

 A child is considered obese when his/her Body Mass Index (BMI), a measurement obtained by dividing a person's weight by the square of the person's height, exceeds 30 Kg/m2.
 In ayurveda, obesity has been elaborately described by using the term atisthaulya.
 Childhood obesity ...
 Read Article

 Most Popular Articles

-Do you have a question on Diabetes or Type 2 Diabetes Mellitus?Ask a Doctor Online
+Do you have a question on Obesity or Diabetes Mellitus?Ask a Doctor Online